Introduction

 This guide aims to give Web3 founders a complete overview of all the activities they should undertake or consider if they plan to attract VC investment into their project.

-Looking for Web3 fundraising document templates?
-Check out our token side letter, token warrant and simple agreement for future tokens templates.
+If you'd like to explore Web3 fundraising document samples, check out our token side letter, token warrant and simple agreement for future tokens templates.

 Legal Due Diligence of a Web3 startup